 Because dragons will eat anything, even if it is toxic, it is your responsibility to ensure that they don’t them in the first place.

 Below is the list of foods that are bad for bearded dragons and should not be fed to beardies.

 - Beet Tops

-Spinach and beet green are high in oxalates that limit the absorption of calcium.
-Foods such as these increase the risk of Metabolic Bone Disease and many other problems.
-It is advised to avoid these types of foods all together just to be safe.
+- Spinach and beet tops: Spinach and beet green are high in oxalates that limit the absorption of calcium.
+Foods such as these increase the risk of Metabolic Bone Disease.
+It is advised to avoid these types of foods altogether just to be safe.

 Beardies get most of their water from the foods they eat.
 However, you still need to make sure your lizard has access to fresh drinking water.
 It’s best to put the water in a very shallow bowl in the enclosure.
 This will help keep him from tipping it over.

 Bearded Dragon Diet in Different Stages of their Lives

 There are many reasons why some bearded dragon owners do not provide a consistent and healthy bearded dragon diet.
 These reasons range from an inability to locate or afford some types of plant matter to an unwillingness to handle live prey, to a lack of understanding regarding what a bearded dragon’s diet should consist of at any given stage of development.

 This is especially evident with new dragon owners who decide to purchase hatchlings.
 During this stage of development, bearded dragons have very specific dietary needs.